-The following new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2019, and have not been applied in preparing the Company's 2018 first guarter unaudited interim period condensed consolidated financial statements.
+The following new standards, and amendments to standards and interpretations, are not yet effective for the year ended January 31, 2019, and have not been applied in preparing the Company's 2018 second quarter unaudited interim period condensed consolidated financial statements.

 Leases IFRS 16, Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
-This standard reguires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
-The Company is a substantially all lease contracts and the present value of unavoidable lease payments.
-The Company is a substantially all lease contracts and the present value of unavoidable lease payments.
-The Company is a substantially all lease contracts and the present value of unavoidable lease payments.
-The Company is a substantially all lease contracts are substantially all lease contracts and the present value of unavoidable lease payments.
-The Company is a substantially all lease contracts are substantially all lease contracts and the present value of unavoidable lease payments.
-The Company is a substantial lease of the present value of unavoidable lease payments are substantially all lease of the present value of the presecontinues to evaluate the effect this standard will have on its consolidated financial statements, and expects the impact to be material.
+This standard requires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
 Under the new standard the Company will recognize new right-of-use assets and lease liabilities for its operating leases of land, building and equipment.
 In addition, the nature and timing of leasing expenses will change as operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.
 On transition the Company can either apply the standard using a retrospective approach or a modified retrospective approach with optional practical expedients.
 The Company plans to apply IFRS 16 initially on February 1, 2019 and has not yet determined which transition approach to apply.
 As a result, the Company has not yet quantified the impact on its reported assets and liabilities since it will depend on the transition method chosen.
-The Company is continuing to analyze the impact of this change on its leases, including the impacts on our accounting system, processes and internal controls.